ibm-cloud-docs/assistant/dialog-methods.md

 ```
 {: codeblock}

 You can substitute the hard-coded time zone value with a context variable to dynamically change the time based on a time zone that is passed to the expression.
-For example: `<? now('$myzone') ?>`  where `$myzone` is the context variable that is passed in.
+For example: `<? now('$myzone') ?>`.
+The `$myzone` context variable might be set to `'Australia/Sydney'` in one conversation and to `'Mexico/BajaNorte'` in another.

 ### .reformatDateTime(String format)
 {: #dialog-methods-dates-reformatDateTime}